 The various types of brand ambassadors include:

-- Customers: Loyal customers often share unsolicited enthusiasm for your brand and are genuine fans of your products.
+Loyal customers often share unsolicited enthusiasm for your brand and are genuine fans of your products.
 They already believe in your brand and buy from you — making them the perfect representation for your company.
 Athleisure brand Lululemon welcomes global and local brand ambassadors with the only criteria that they are ‘sweaters’ — people who work hard at what they do.

-- Employees: Have passionate employees on your team?
+Got passionate employees on your team?
 They can be insightful brand ambassadors because they have an inside scoop on the business.
 Starbucks has a whole Instagram page that shares its partners’ (AKA employees’) stories.

-- Students: If your customer base includes young students, campus ambassador programs might be perfect for you.
+If your customer base includes young students, campus ambassador programs might be perfect for you.
 Clothing brand, Oh Polly, uses its student ambassador program to collaborate with students on campus and boost sales.

-- Influencers: Social media influencers who genuinely love your brand can be the best brand ambassadors for your company.
+Influencers who genuinely love your brand can be the best brand ambassadors for your company.
 They extend your reach to your target audience, form a deeper relationship with your brand, and act as the face of your company.
 Hair extension brand, Beauty Works, extended its partnership with the influencer Molly Mae and now has a whole collection under her name.

 You might notice that there’s quite a bit of an overlap in the job description of a social media influencer and a brand ambassador.
 But there are significant differences between the two.